mochi-co/ngrams/README.md

 ### Stores
 By default, the index uses an in-memory store, `stores.MemoryStore`.
 This is a basic memory store which stores the ngrams as-is.
 It's great for small examples, but if you were indexing millions of tokens it would be good to think about compression or aliasing.

-New stores can be created by satisfying the `stores.Store` inteface.
+New stores can be created by satisfying the `stores.Store` interface.

 ## Contributions